SilvaAnderson/oruamapi/README.md

 # oruamapi
-An API of app company Oruam Technology
+An API of company Oruam Technology